-Develop a deep understanding of the purpose of mathematical discourse, how students learn math, and the development of mathematical learning across all strands (number & operations, algebra, geometry, measurement, and data analysis & probability) for students from birth to grade 8.
-Create and deliver standards-aligned math lessons and assessments for birth to grade 8 students.
+Develop a deep understanding of the purpose of mathematical discourse, how students learn math, and the development of mathematical learning across all strands: number & operations, algebra, geometry, measurement, and data analysis & probability.
+Create and deliver mathematics lessons and assessments for diverse classrooms aligned with state and national standards.

-Admission into the BAS-Teaching Program and minimum 2.0 on all previous 300-level ECED and EDUC courses.
+Admission into the BAS-Teaching program; minimum 2.0 on all previous 300-level ECED and EDUC courses; concurrent enrollment in ECED 340